 We all know there are a ton of museums in the NYC area, but choosing one can be tough.
 Luckily, there are some interesting museums within walking distance from the ferry at WFC.
 The Skyscraper Museum is located at 39 Battery Place just off Battery Park.
 It’s a great option for kids who are very into buildings.
 Another fun museum that’s not too far is the National Museum of the American Indian located at Bowling Green.
 They offer family activities including music, dance and art.
 The 9/11 Memorial and Museum is a close walk from the ferry.
 The Battery Park City Library is located at North End Avenue at Murray Street.

 There are some great eats around this area.
 One of our favorite post-park eateries is Shake Shack’s Battery Park location.
-It’s only a few blocks from the playgrounds I mentioned and it’s just around the corner from the movie theater.
+Did you know it’s only a few blocks from the playgrounds I mentioned?
 Plus, there is plenty of outdoor seating, so it’s perfect for beautiful summer and fall days.
 They offer everything you want from a Shake Shack, including burgers, fries and those yummy milkshakes.
 There is also a Blue Smoke located in Battery Park, as well.
 The famous BBQ restaurant boasts menu favorites like fried chicken and ribs.
 They also offer a kids menu featuring mac and cheese, ribs and grilled cheese (plus dessert!).
 If you feel like walking a little bit, I highly-recommend Luke’s Lobster, located on William Street in the Financial District.
 It’s a nice walk from the ferry and the lobster rolls are delicious.